-An ongoing judicial enquiry to locate the agent who shot against Mr. Español was filed on 14 November against two higher-ranking officers belonging to the “Policía Nacional” anti-riot unit (who have already been identified) and against the author of the shot, who is not fully identified as yet on the grounds of injuries.
-Human rights organizations and the Municipality of Barcelona will also act as popular prosecution.
+An ongoing judicial enquiry to locate the agent who shot against Mr. Español was filed on 14 November against two higher-ranking officers belonging to the National Spanish Police anti-riot unit (who have already been identified) and against the author of the shot, who is not fully identified as yet on the grounds of injuries.
+Human rights organizations and the Barcelona City Council will also act as popular prosecution.

 One month after the injury Mr. Español was still under medication and he had to undergo certain adaptations to be able to return to his working life.
-After the 1st October, the injured organized themselves into an association and on 1-02-2018 went to Brussels to visit the European Parliament to ask from the European Commission to take action in front of the Spanish State’s violence.
+After the 1st of October, the injured organized themselves into an association in order to denounce the vulneration of their civic rights.
+This association even visited the European Parliament to ask from the European Commission to take action in front of the Spanish State’s violence.

-As the search for the officer who shot the bullet that impacted against Mr. Español’s face narrows down and Spanish Police officers are summoned to appear before the court to clarify such matter, their defence attorney, Mr. Antonio Suárez-Valdés, has questioned that Mr. Español’s injury was due to the agents’ actions in a statement before the media while exiting the court on 22-11-2018.
-Such statement clashes with the video recorded during the rubber bullet shooting in the 1st October.
+As the search for the officer who shot the bullet that impacted Mr. Español’s face narrows down and Spanish Police officers are summoned to appear before the court to clarify such matter, their defence attorney, Mr. Antonio Suárez-Valdés, has questioned that Mr. Español’s injury was due to the agents’ actions in a statement to the media while exiting the court.
+Such statement clearly contradicts with footage recorded during the rubber bullet shooting of the 1st of October.
 As Mr Español’s lawyer, Ms Anaïs Franquesa has stated: “inside of the court nobody has questioned in any moment that the wound inflicted to Roger Español could be due to anything else but a rubber bullet”.
-Mr. Español is under investigation for allegedly throwing a fence at the polige agents.
+Mr. Español is under investigation for allegedly throwing a fence at the polige agents

-1. Different police forces operating in Catalonia (Catalan: “Mossos d’Esquadra” and Spanish: “Guardia Civil” and “Policía Nacional”) have different protocols in terms of types of anti-riot ammunition that could legally be used, but in no case could fire be opened below 15 meters of distance of a person (and images recorded show that the bullet that injured Mr. Español was shot at a distance of 15 metres from him).
+1. Different police forces operating in Catalonia (Catalan: “Mossos d’Esquadra” and Spanish: “Guardia Civil” and “Policía Nacional”) have different protocols in terms of types of anti-riot ammunition that could legally be used, but in no case could fire be opened below 15 meters of distance of a person (as images recorded show).